em1e/101-for-github-README/README.md

 # 101 for github README files

-This is a list of the some of the useful things I found while making my github profile, and things I use for other README.md files.
-I hope it'll be useful to anyone making their own profiles look nicer or generally making better readme.md files for projects. **NOTE:** don't forget to Star if you found this rep useful.
+This is a list of the some of the useful things I found while making my github profile, and things that would be useful for any md files in the future.
+I hope it'll be useful to anyone making their own profiles look nicer or just adding better readme.md in general. **NOTE:** don't forget to Star if you found this rep useful and want to find it again later on.

 ## Icons & Badges
 <div align="center">